Master of Teaching (Secondary) Internship schools

-To support interns' transition to the classroom, we will partner with each school to implement a support structure that blends school-based induction and professional learning with academic support from the Melbourne Graduate School of Education (MGSE), in line with our clinical teaching model.
+To support interns' transition to the classroom, MGSE will partner with each school to implement a support structure that blends school-based induction and professional learning with academic support, in line with our clinical teaching model.

 University studies during internships

 During their first two years, interns undertake coursework through a blend of on-campus study in school holidays and online learning throughout the year.
-In the third year, while transitioning to full-time teaching, interns undertake either capstone studies or a research project to complete their Master of Teaching.
+In the third year, while transitioning to full-time teaching, interns undertake either capstone and elective studies or a research project, to complete their Master of Teaching.

-Interns in the 2017 - 2019 program commence their studies on 21 November 2016 at the University of Melbourne campus in Parkville.
+Interns in the 2019 – 2021 program commence their studies in November 2018 at the University of Melbourne campus in Parkville.